Winter Photography Tips

 Once your snowshoes are on and you’ve said goodbye to your loved ones…you need to know what to expect in the white abyss or overcast mundane weather!

 Try to motivate yourself in the early mornings when dew is melting the overnight frost.

 It brings a mist as the rising sun thaws the ice, making landscapes and nature photographs look fresh and crisp.

 We’ve thought of 6 important winter photography tips, that will have a huge impact on making the most of your expedition.

-Also, vary your compositions.
+2. Also, vary your compositions.
 Snow isn’t the only signifier of winter, look for other iconic symbols to further your work.
-For instance, frosty spider webs, icicles, sledding, winter animals foraging for food, frozen water and morning mist.
+For instance, frosty spider webs, icicles, sledging and morning mist.

-Use your histogram to make sure highlights aren’t blown out.
+3. Use your histogram to make sure highlights aren’t blown out.
 Try a few test shots and use your LCD screen to make sure you don’t have an extreme peak to the right of the histogram.
-It needs to be a gradual transition.

-Use Matrix exposure metering for landscapes and spot metering for portraits.
-Auto modes can be confused by snowy scenes and therefore end up rendering the snow as a light grey to avoid the image being overexposed.
+5. Add in some exposure compensation.
+The camera’s light meters can be confused by snow and end up rendering white as light grey to avoid the image being overexposed.

-Flash will capture falling flakes of snow, rain or sleet.
-Otherwise use a fast shutter speed around 1/250th if you don’t have flash.
+6. Flash will capture falling flakes of snow, rain or sleet.
+Otherwise use a fast shutter speed of around 1/250th if you don’t have flash.